willpatton/Scoreboard/README.md

 Scoreboard
 ============

-#Files
+##Files
-The main project is in the folder: scoreboard
+The main project is in the folder: scoreboard.

-The radio remote controller is in the folder scoreboard_remote
+The radio remote controller is in the folder scoreboard_remote.